Everything You Need To Know About Outside Mount Window Treatments

 Pictured (left)" Premium Roman Shades in Linen Stripe Vanilla with valance.
 Pictured (right) Blinds.com Premium Roman Shade in Rio Stone in waterfall style.

-How Do You Measure For Outside Mount?
+How Do I Measure For Outside Mount Blinds?

 Pictured: Blinds.com Classic Blackout Roller Shade in Waterford Champagne.

-How Do You Install An Outside Mount Blind Or Shade?
+How Do I Install Outside Mount Blinds?

 Pictured: Blinds.com Woven Wood Shade in Capri Maple.
 Photo via @blesserhouse.